Environmental resource management: Sustainability

 Sustainability in environmental resource management involves managing economic, social, and ecological systems both within and outside an organizational entity so it can sustain itself and the system it exists in.
 In context, sustainability implies that rather than competing for endless growth on a finite planet, development improves quality of life without necessarily consuming more resources.
 Sustainably managing environmental resources requires organizational change that instills sustainability values that portrays these values outwardly from all levels and reinforces them to surrounding stakeholders.
 The result should be a symbiotic relationship between the sustaining organization, community, and environment.

 Many drivers compel environmental resource management to take sustainability issues into account.
 Today's economic paradigms do not protect the natural environment, yet they deepen human dependency on biodiversity and ecosystem services.
 Ecologically, massive environmental degradation and climate change threaten the stability of ecological systems that humanity depends on.
 Socially, an increasing gap between rich and poor and the global North–South divide denies many access to basic human needs, rights, and education, leading to further environmental destruction.
 The planet's unstable condition is caused by many anthropogenic sources.
-As an exceptionally powerful contributing factor to social and environmental change, the modern organisation has the potential to apply environmental resource management with sustainability principals to achieve highly effective outcomes.
+As an exceptionally powerful contributing factor to social and environmental change, the modern organisation has the potential to apply environmental resource management with sustainability principles to achieve highly effective outcomes.
 To achieve sustainable development with environmental resource management an organisation should work within sustainability principles, including social and environmental accountability, long-term planning; a strong, shared vision; a holistic focus; devolved and consensus decision making; broad stakeholder engagement and justice; transparency measures; trust; and flexibility.